Skip to content

 Wellsprings

 Rabbi Yosef ben Meir Teumim (c.
-1727–1792), known as the Pri Megadim (Fruit of the Great), was a leading halakhic authority of eighteenth-century Central Europe, based primarily in Iglau (Jihlava) in Moravia.
+1727–1792), known as the Pri Megadim (Fruit of the Great), was a leading halakhic authority of eighteenth-century Central Europe, who served as rabbi in Lemberg and Berlin and finally in Frankfurt an der Oder.
 He became renowned for his systematic and penetrating commentary on the Shulḥan Arukh, particularly his Peri Megadim, which offered detailed analysis of the rulings of Joseph Caro and the glosses of Moses Isserles.
 His work synthesized earlier halakhic sources with careful attention to practical application and textual precision.
 The Pri Megadim's commentaries—especially on the sections of Oraḥ Ḥayim—became influential study texts in yeshivot across Europe and remain widely consulted by halakhic scholars.
 He was respected both as a decisive halachist and as a careful interpreter of rabbinic tradition, maintaining rigorous standards of textual fidelity and logical consistency in his analyses.

 Life journeyclick any stop, or use ←/→Trace on the orchard map →